 - Don’t visit houses that are not well lit.
-Never go inside a stranger’s house.
+Never go inside a stranger’s home.

 - Use the sidewalk whenever possible.
 If there’s no sidewalk, walk on the side of the road facing traffic.

 - Don’t criss-cross back and forth across the street.
-Work your way up one side of the street, and then start on the other.
+Work your way up one side of the road, then start on the other.

-- If you have any allergies, tell the person who is giving out the treats.
+- If you have any allergies, tell the person giving the treats.

 - If you have allergies that need an EpiPen, bring it with you and let your friends know what to do if you need it.